Tools and Utilities

 • Specify the delay between packets sent

-• Generate invalid checksum for packets
+• Generate an invalid checksum for packets

 • Append an arbitrary length of random data to the end of packets